TheFes/HA-configuration/include/integrations/packages/google_cast/readme.md

 ### :recycle: RESUME SCRIPT

 #### 🚨 BREAKING 🚨
+* The package requires Home Assistant 2023.7 or higher because of the usage of service call responses
+* The general settings have been moved to a separate script, instead of a customizations of the main script.
+This means you need to replace the entire file now.
+Copy your existing settings before that, and place them in the right place of the updated package.
+More detailded instructions [here](#prior-to-20237)
 * The automation has been removed from the package (still provided as optional file)

 #### 🌟 Improvements
 * New scripts have been added to make is more easy to call the script directly
+* YAML anchors in settings have been removed,

 Previous changes can be found here:
 * [General package changes](docs/changelogs/changelog_general.md)